Principality of Antioch: Foundation

 The city of Antioch had been a major Byzantine stronghold in the area under the control of a dux before falling to the Seljuk Turks in 1084.
-Therefore, it was one of the cities the army of the First Crusade aimed to liberate on its way to Jerusalem.
+Therefore, it was one of the cities the army of the First Crusade aimed to capture on its way to Jerusalem.
 While Baldwin of Boulogne headed east from Asia Minor to set up the County of Edessa, the main army of the First Crusade continued south to besiege Antioch in late October 1097.
 The army consisted of various leaders who had sworn to return all territory that had belonged to the Byzantine Empire as well as a Byzantine contingent under the command of the general Tatikios.
 With over four hundred towers, the city's defenses were formidable.
 The siege lasted throughout the winter, with much attrition among the Crusader force, who were often forced to eat their horses, or, as legend has it, the bodies of fellow Christians who had not survived.
 There were several attempts by neighbouring Turkish chiefs to relieve the town, but these were beaten back such as during the Battle of the Lake of Antioch under the military leadership of Bohemond of Taranto.